 The sad thing is that most people have lost sight of the human gifts that lie within them and have resigned themselves to spending the best years of their lives watching television in a subdivision.

-In my speeches, I often use the following story drawn from ancient Indian mythology to remind the audience that there is an abundance of potential and ability just waiting to be awakened within us if we will only allow it to see the light of day.
+In my speeches, I often use the following story drawn from an ancient Indian mythology to remind the audience that there is an abundance of potential and ability just waiting to be awakened within us if we will only allow it to see the light of day.

 Thousands of years ago, it was believed that everyone who walked the earth was a god.
 But humankind abused its limitless powers so that supreme god decided to hide the godhead, the source of all of this potential, so that no one could find it.
 The question then became, where could such a thing be hidden?
 The first adviser suggested it could be placed deep in the ground to which the supreme god replied, “No, eventually someone will dig deep enough and find it.”